tashavanes/secretplateau/README.md

 ### Testing out the twilio API for sending and receiving custom text messages

-* Runs locally or on heroku based on environment (hardcoded for now)
+* Runs locally or on heroku based on environment
 * sends out some images based on incoming call
-* transportable to webserver without express obvs.
+* transportable to webserver without express

-That's it.
+## future plans
+* add token